yanshanhuang/public/README.md

   Ziai, Iris, Vanessa

 ## **What problem are you trying to solve and how will code help?**
+The game's code, including how the signal is transmitted to another screen once the user finishes the game.

 ## **Does your project contain a dataset?
 How is it structured and used in your app?**
 No